vaanibhatnagar/advanced-algorithms-2025-01/lab-assignments/01-linear-programming/README.md

 Once you have committed your changes, push them to origin (your fork of the course repository).
 If you have not already established an upstream branch, you will have to run `git push --set-upstream origin assignment-01`.

 Open a pull request, making sure that the base repository is `USERNAME/advanced-algorithms-20XX-YY`.
-Set `olincollege/advanced-algorithms-2025-01-instructor` as reviewers.
+Set `olincollege/advanced-algorithms-2025-01-instructor` as reviewers; if you are unable to do this, manually add the teaching team members to your PR (aditivinod, crane919, AnmolRattanSingh, and ruchadave16).

 Submit the URL of the PR in Canvas.